Alazizu6798/Data-Analysis-Dashboard/README.md

 - Dashboard Interaction <a href="https://github.com/Alazizu6798/Data-Analysis-Dashboard/blob/main/Adidas%20Sales%20Analysis.pbix">View Dashboard</a>

 # Process
-- Verified data for any  missing values and anomalies , and sort out the same.
+- Verified data for any  missing values and anomalies.
-- Made sure that data is clean and consistent with respect to data type, data format and values used.
+- Checked whether data is clean and consistent with respect to data type, data format and values used.
 - Used KPI card to display business requirements according to the questions asked.
 - Used Area chart to show the monthly distribution of totale sales to identify peak periods.
 - Used Filled Map to represent total sales across different regions to total sales.